Product bundling allows you to boost sales, grow your revenue, and improve your customer’s average order value (AOV).

 Store owners prefer it because it increases their AOV, drives more sales, saves money on marketing, and also keeps low-selling products in circulation.

-Forrester’s research finds out that upselling and cross-selling contribute to around 10–30% of eCommerce revenues.
+Forrester’s research has found that upselling and cross-selling contribute to around 10–30% of eCommerce revenues.

-1. Mix low selling items with the fast-moving ones
+1. Mix low selling items with fast-moving ones

 Every eCommerce store has some products that don’t sell as well as the others.